ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/slides/slides.md

 ---

-## Building and sharing machine learning demo applications within life sciences: a practical tutorial
+## Building and sharing machine learning demo applications: a practical tutorial

 ---